-- The timing and amount of forecasted cash flows
+- $\cdot\,$ The timing and amount of forecasted cash flows

-- Discount rates
+- · Discount rates

-- Tax rates
+- · Tax rates

 - Regulatory actions

-- Amount of competition
+- · Amount of competition

-- Manufacturing efficiencies
+- · Manufacturing efficiencies

-- The number and size of our customers
+- · The number and size of our customers

-For the year-ended December 31, 2008, we recorded \$2,847,000 of impairment losses, primarily related to the fixed assets of our Irish facility.
-For the year ended December 31, 2007, we recorded \$170,000 of impairment losses, primarily related to product rights.
+For the years-ended December 31, 2009 and 2008, we recorded \$3.5 million and \$2.8 million of impairment losses, respectively, primarily related to the fixed assets of our Irish facility.
 We may have additional impairments related to our manufacturing facilities in future years.

 We estimate the fair value of goodwill using a two step procedure.
 First, we compare the market value of our equity to the carrying value of our equity.
 If the carrying value exceeds the market value of our equity, we calculate the implied fair value of our goodwill by taking the excess of our market capitalization over the fair value of our assets other than goodwill and obligations.
 An impairment is recorded for the difference between the implied fair value and carrying value of goodwill.
 The implied fair value of goodwill and any potential impairment is sensitive to estimates of the fair value of other assets and liabilities.
-We have not recorded any impairments for goodwill for the years ended December 31, 2008, 2007, and 2006.
-For the year ended December 31, 2006, we determined that certain of our long-lived assets were impaired.
-Accordingly we reduced the value of our property, plant and equipment and intangible assets by \$53.8 million.
-Approximately \$24.0 million was related to intangible assets including U-Kera and Lustra product rights, and approximately \$29.8 million was related to property, plant and equipment, the majority of which arose from the discontinuation of our manufacturing facility in Ireland.
+We have not recorded any impairments for goodwill for the years ended December 31, 2009, 2008, and 2007.

 Income Taxes.
 We determined deferred taxes by utilizing the asset and liability method based on the estimated future tax effects of differences between the financial accounting and tax basis of assets and liabilities under the applicable tax laws.
 Deferred taxes are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-As of December 31, 2008, we determined that it was more likely than not that we will not benefit from the deferred tax assets in the U.S., Ireland and certain other subsidiaries, resulting in a full valuation allowance against these deferred tax assets.
+As of December 31, 2009, Management determined that it was more likely than not that we will benefit from the deferred tax asset in the U.S., resulting in the reversal of \$76,694 of the valuation allowance against these deferred tax assets.
+As of December 31, 2009, Management determined that it was more likely than not that we will not benefit from the deferred tax assets in the Ireland and certain other subsidiaries.
+Therefore, for these locations a full valuation allowance was provided against the deferred tax assets.
 In future years, if it is more likely than not that we will be in a position to utilize its deferred tax asset, the valuation allowance for such assets may be modified.